szotaksoma/seen/README.md

 - The tracker redirects the client to the actual image
 - The image is displayed as if it was loaded without the tracker

-Seen is a bare implementation of such a redirect based image tracker.
+Seen is a bare implementation of such a redirection based image tracker.